-Most of our organs are involved in continuously working to maintain this delicate balance by keeping the fluid concentration in our bodies fairly constant through a process of homeostasis.
+Most of our organs continuously work to maintain this delicate balance by keeping the fluid concentration in our bodies reasonably constant through a process of homeostasis.

 One of the essential organs in maintaining our internal fluid concentration is the kidney which produces urine to “chuck out” the excess salt in the body system.

-The salt concentration of seawater is about 35,000 parts per million, while drinkable freshwater should have less than 1,000ppm.
-When you drink seawater, you’re taking in more than 35 times the usual amount of salt, so the process of homeostasis kicks in to restore balance.
+The salt concentration of seawater is about 35,000 parts per million, while drinkable freshwater should have less than 1,000 ppm.
+When you drink seawater, you’re taking in more than 35 times the usual amount of salt, so homeostasis kicks in to restore balance.

-Many organs, including your skin and kidney, will try to get rid of all that salt through urine and sweat.
+Many organs, including your skin and kidney, will try to eliminate all that salt through urine and sweat.
 However, urine and sweat also contain water, so the human body can’t excrete dry salt.

 Scientists from the US Oceanic and Atmospheric Administration (NOAA) estimate that your body will need 1.75 liters (59.2 ounces) to get rid of the salt from drinking 1 liter (33.8 ounces) of seawater.
 As you urinate 0.75 liters (25.4 ounces)of your body water for every liter of seawater you drink, you get thirstier and, eventually, dehydrated.